FREQUENTLY ASKED QUESTIONS

 When is orientation for international students?

-Orientation for the Fall 2013 semester is Friday, August 23rd.
+International students orientation for the Fall 2016 semester is Friday, August 19th.

 *Please note: Dates are subject to change.*